-MC ELA11: How does the candidate analyze evidence of young adolescent learning related to constructing meaning from, interpreting, or responding to complex text?
+ELA11: How does the candidate analyze evidence of student learning related to constructing meaning from, interpreting, OR responding to complex text?

 The Guiding Question addresses the candidate's analysis of student work to identify patterns of learning across the class.